xaur/decred-proposals/market-makers/arguments.md

 > jy-p: it's not inorganic, it's standing limit orders that can be matched against by ppl entering and exiting a position. if they were matching against their own orders (wash trading), that would certainly be inorganic, but that is not what is under discussion (chat on [2019-08-09](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156537647112429goDVY:decred.org))

 ### Concern: Unethical practices

+The concern is that market makers engage in unethical activities like wash trading to fake the volume, spoofing (quick placement and removal of orders), pump and dump, etc.

+Counter-arguments:

 > I totally understand there is natural apprehension to market makers, especially in crypto given some of their previous practices, but I want to assure you we only engaged top tier firms with strong track records and a lot of skin in the game. (@max\_bronstein on [2019-08-02](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15647802945405aYWkA:decred.org))